 Your thoughts shape your future

-This means negative thinking, stress, anger, frustration, worry and depressed feelings negate a Mindset for Success.
-Because your mind is a muscle it requires consistent work to keep it active and functioning as a mindset for success.
+Consequently, any negative thinking, stress, anger, frustration, or worry are contrary to creating a Mindset for Success.
+Furthermore, your mind is like a muscle.
+Just as you work out in a gym to build your muscles, your mind requires consistent work to create and sculpt a mindset for success.
 The phrase, ‘use it or lose it,’ holds true for your mind exactly the same as working your body in a gym.
+Equally as important, is understanding and learning how to program your subconscious mind, the powerful part that runs your life.

 The essential ingredients in a mindset for success

 Here are ten essential ingredients for creating a Mindset for Success.
-Furthermore, they will help increase your overall happiness and satisfaction in life:
+Furthermore, embracing them will help increase your overall happiness and satisfaction in life:

 - Desire to learn and grow